MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/install-azure-cli-apt.md

 # Install Azure CLI with apt

 If you are running a distribution that comes with `apt`, such as Ubuntu or Debian, there's an x86_64 package available for the Azure CLI.
-This package has been tested with:
+This package has been tested with and is supported for:

-* Ubuntu trusty, xenial, artful, and bionic
+* Ubuntu trusty, xenial, artful, bionic, and disco
 * Debian wheezy, jessie, and stretch

 [!INCLUDE [current-version](includes/current-version.md)]